 - ½ cup unsweetened almond milk (or milk of choice)

-- 1 cup filtered water (use as much or as little to achieve desired thickness of porridge)
+- 1 cup filtered water (for cooking, use as much or as little to achieve desired thickness of porridge)

 - ¼ cup Fuji apple, diced

 - 1 tablespoon maple syrup (sugar free version, use stevia to taste)